-- (Q4.1) 61% of respondents agree or strongly agree that new development should be limited to within existing settlement boundaries. - (Q4.14) 69% of respondents felt it of "High importance" that the distinct settlements of the Parish remained physically separate and maintained their individual identities. - (Q3.2) Loss of countryside and green space between settlements, and reduction in green space were significant worries of respondents. - (Q4.2) 76% of respondents indicated a preference for development to be located on Brownfield sites (i.e.) land that has already been developed but is not currently in use) and 54% of respondents indicated a preference for infill sites (i.e. vacant undeveloped land between existing dwellings).
+- ☐ (Q4.1) 61% of respondents agree or strongly agree that new development should be limited to within existing settlement boundaries. - ☐ (Q4.14) 69% of respondents felt it of "High importance" that the distinct settlements of the Parish remained physically separate and maintained their individual identities. - □ (Q3.2) Loss of countryside and green space between settlements, and reduction in green space were significant worries of respondents. - Q4.2) 76% of respondents indicated a preference for development to be located on Brownfield sites (i.e.) land that has already been developed but is not currently in use) and 54% of respondents indicated a preference for infill sites (i.e. vacant undeveloped land between existing dwellings).

-Given the above, it is anticipated that smaller scale (less than 10 dwellings) infill housing developments/redevelopments and single dwellings (including plots for self-builders) will be the predominant form of development in the NDP Plan area.
+From the evidence gathered for the plan Given the above, it is anticipated that smaller scale (less than-10 dwellings or less) infill housing developments/redevelopments and single dwellings (including plots for self-builders) will be the predominant form of development in the NDP Plan area.